 You can dine at the Empire State Building, and there are a number of options for doing so, including both table service options and fast-casual self-service dining options.
 All the dining options are on the ground floor, and can be visited without a ticket.

 The other main sit-down dining option is Tacombi.
-This offers Mexican food including Tacos made from scratch.
+This offers Mexican food including tacos made from scratch.
 There’s also a full drinks range, with their margaritas being a popular option.

 Shopping at the Empire State Building

-Naturally, you can go souvenir shopping at the Empire State Building.
+You can go souvenir shopping at the Empire State Building.
 There’s a gift store on the 80th floor as well as on the 2nd floor just after you exit the elevators and before you leave the building.

-There’s also a Walgreens, AT&T store, and a FedEx Express store on site.
+There’s also a Walgreens, AT&T store, and a FedEx Express store on-site.

 Tips for Visiting the Empire State Building